redpesk-core/sec-lsm-manager/docs/Usage.md

 Within an application, we can qualify our files according to several types :

+- default: no specific type, use default
-- conf   : config files
+- conf:    config files
-- data   : data files
+- data:    data files
-- exec   : executable files
+- exec:    executable files
-- http   : http files
+- http:    http files
-- icon   : icon file
+- icon:    icon file
-- id     : basename app directory
+- id:      basename app directory
-- lib    : libraries files
+- lib:     libraries files
-- public : public files
+- public:  public files

 Moreover an application can have particular rights, for example for a can socket creation.